 If you have questions or comments, please email firstname.lastname@example.org or call 941-861-5000.

 The products we buy, the cars we drive, the places we choose to live, work and play: our choices affect our environment and community.
 Our cumulative behavior in consuming and disposing of resources will influence our community’s future quality of life.
 This is true for the community and for government entities.
 When local governments, businesses and residents practice sustainability it enhances the economy, provides cost savings, saves taxpayer dollars, conserves resources, protects the environment, and helps make a healthier community.

 Sarasota County Government leads the move to sustainability, with programs, processes and policies to achieve greater balance among environmental, economic and social impacts.
 Achievements our achievements:

-Designated a Gold level “Green Local Government” by the Florida Green Building Coalition in 2008 and again in 2015, the highest scoring county in the state.
+Designated a Gold level “Green Local Government” by the Florida Green Building Coalition in 2008 and again in 2015, and currently the second-highest scoring county in the state.

 More than $4 million in grant funding, primarily focused on energy efficiency and sustainable economic development.